DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_II.md

 So let's filter by Category so we can look at different types.

-We can either create a separate dataframe by filtering
+We can either create a separate dataframe by filtering and then summarise it

 ```
 #Filter Artifact Type